 Edward was Music Director of English National Opera for eight years until July 2015 and under his direction ENO presented a series of stellar productions, including Peter Grimes, Benvenuto Cellini, Meistersinger and Otello.
-He will return in spring 2016 to conduct a new production of Wagner’s Tristan and Isolde.
-In recognition of his talent he was awarded the Royal Philharmonic Society Award in 2008 for Best Conductor and in 2009, the Olivier award for Outstanding Achievement in Opera.
+He returned in Spring 2016 to conduct a new production of Wagner’s Tristan and Isolde to critical acclaim.

 Edward continues to be in great demand on the international opera scene.
-He has an ongoing relationship with the Metropolitan Opera New York where he has conducted Carmen, Don Giovanni and Rosenkavalier; and makes his debut with Chicago Lyric Opera this spring.
-This season he also returns to La Scala, Milan following Britten’s Death in Venice in 2011.
-Future appearances include a return to Opéra National de Paris and his debut at The Royal Opera House, Covent Garden.
+He has an ongoing relationship with the Metropolitan Opera New York where he has conducted Carmen, Don Giovanni and Rosenkavalier and returns in Spring 2017 for Werther.
+Last season he made his debut with Lyric Opera Chicago [Rosenkavalier] and was re-invited to La Scala, Milan following Britten’s Death in Venice in 2011.
+This season will see him returning to Opéra National de Paris to conduct Eugene Onegin and future invitations include The Royal Opera House, Covent Garden and further engagements at Metropolitan Opera and Lyric Opera Chicago.
 He was appointed Music Director of Glyndebourne Touring Opera in 2004, a position he held for three years and in 2008 returned to conduct Britten’s Turn of the Screw.

 An exclusive recording artist for Chandos, Edward has most recently released critically acclaimed discs of Janáček, Mendelssohn, Walton, Lutoslawski, Britten, Berio vocal and orchestral works and Verdi’s Macbeth with ENO.
 He has also made a number of recordings for EMI Records; Alison Balsom/Gothenburg Symphony Orchestra; Kate Royal/the Academy of St. Martin-in-the-Fields and Kate Royal/English National Opera Orchestra.

 Born in Gloucester in 1974, Edward was educated at Cambridge and the Royal Academy of Music where he studied under the instruction of Colin Metters.
 He graduated in 2000 and went on to assist Mark Elder at The Hallé Orchestra for three years.
+During his time at ENO he was awarded the Royal Philharmonic Society Award in 2008 for Best Conductor and in 2009, the Olivier award for Outstanding Achievement in Opera.
 In June 2012 Edward was awarded an OBE for his Services to Music in the Queen’s Birthday Honours.